platformio/platformio-core/docs/ide/atom.rst

     - 10+ frameworks

 * C/C++ Intelligent code completion
-* C/C++ Smart code linter and super-fast coding
+* C/C++ Smart code linter for super-fast coding
 * Library Manager for the hundreds popular libraries
+* Multi-projects workflow with multiple panes
+* Multiple panes
-* Multi-projects workflow, multiple panes and themes support with dark and light colors
+* Themes support with dark and light colors
 * Serial Port Monitor
-* Built-in Terminal with :ref:`PlatformIO CLI <userguide>` (``pio``, ``platformio``)
+* Built-in Terminal with :ref:`PlatformIO CLI <userguide>` tool (``pio``, ``platformio``)

-Atom is a source code editor that's modern, approachable, yet hackable to the core—a tool you can customize to do anything but also use productively without ever touching a config file.
+PlatformIO IDE is based on GitHub's `Atom <https://atom.io>`_ source code editor that's modern, approachable, yet hackable to the core—a tool you can customize to do anything but also use productively without ever touching a config file.

 .. contents::